Last updated on January 3, 2021

 To be clear, the appropriation of Asian culture (and many other cultures) is not a new phenomenon, and has in fact been deeply rooted in Western culture for decades.
 For instance, according to Time, Asian food has a long history of being considered cheap and dirty in the United States.
 These attitudes towards Asian cuisine were especially heightened after the passing of the Naturalization Act of 1965, which abolished the country’s immigration quota system and allowed more Chinese to establish themselves in the U.S., many of them doing so by opening up inexpensive restaurants.
 Some even argue that it was not until elite Western restaurant owners realized they could profit off of selling Asian food that they adopted exotified Asian cuisine onto their menus.

-In recent years, I have become much more aware of not only the blatantly problematic appropriation of cultures in modern society but also of the seamless blending and normalization of these actions into the fabric of our society.
+However, in recent years, I have become much more aware of not only the blatantly problematic appropriation of cultures in modern society but also of the seamless blending and normalization of these actions into the fabric of our society.

 One trend in particular that caught my attention in recent months is the Fox Eye Challenge.
 When I first came across the trend on Tik Tok I did not think much of it.
 However, reflecting upon the trend in the past few weeks, I have come to the stark realization of not only how inappropriate it is, but also how my initial reaction to the trend is indicative of how normalized cultural appropriation has become.